 - 1 tbsp fresh lemon juice

-- 6 tbsp sugar (see notes for options)
+- 4 to 6 tbsp sugar (see notes for options)

 - 1/4 cup ginger bug starter

 - Mix all the ingredients in a 1 quart glass jar.
-Stir until the sugar is dissolved.
+Stir until the sugar has dissolved.

 - Cover with a piece of cloth or coffee filter held in place with a rubber band or metal ring.
-Place somewhere warm and dark to ferment for 3 days.
-(Stir each day).
+Place somewhere warm and dark to ferment for 3 days and give it a good stir each day.
+Ginger bug needs exposure to air for fermentation.

-- After 3 days you should have bubbles forming at the top.
-Strain the mixture and bottle it.
+- After 3 days you should have bubbles forming at the top of the jar.
+Strain the mixture and bottle it in a bottle that can handle the carbonation.
+See notes for more details.

-- It will still be quite sweet.
-Allow it to ferment for a further 3 to 5 days to build up the carbonation.
-S
+- Allow the ginger beer to ferment for a further 3 to 5 days to build up the carbonation.

 - Once it’s fizzy, store the ginger beer in the refrigerator and consume within four weeks.